DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/axes.md

-# React Chart - Axes
+# React Chart - Axes and Grid

-The Chart component allows to show argument and value axes, and their grids.
+The axes and grid help the viewer read the visualized data: axes - by displaying series point arguments and values; grid - by connecting series points with axis values.

 ## Related Plugins

-The following plugins implement axes:
+The following plugins implement the axes and grid:

-- ArgumentAxis - renders argument axis
+- `ArgumentAxis` - renders an argument axis
-- ValueAxis - renders value axis
+- `ValueAxis` - renders a value axis
-- Grid - renders grids
+- `Grid` - renders vertical or horizontal grid lines

 ## Basic Setup

-Import the plugins listed above to set up a Chart with axes and grids.
+Import the plugins listed above to set up a Chart with two axes and a grid.

-## Axis Type
+## Axis Types

-By default axes are linear.
-The following example demonstrates displaying numeric data on the argument and value axis.
+The default type for both axes is linear.
+It is sutable for numeric data.
+The following example illustrates this axis type:

 .embedded-demo({ "path": "chart-basic/line.wb3", "showThemeSelector": true })

-To display string values on an axis set the property type to 'band'.
-The following example show string values on the argument axis.
+Another axis type, band, is used to display string values.
+To apply it, set the axis' `type` property to `"band"` as it is done in the following example:

 .embedded-demo({ "path": "chart-basic/group-bar.wb3", "showThemeSelector": true })